How to Start a Small Business from Home (2020 Update)

 - Where do you see your business in 12 months?

 - How might you price your products and services relative to your competitors?

 - Do you have a formal marketing plan in mind?

-Note that if you are applying for your ABN as a company you must first register for an Australian Company Number (ACN).
+Note that if you are applying for your ABN as a company, you must first register for an Australian Company Number (ACN).
 Once you have completed your ACN registration, you may then apply for a new company ABN.

-In a digital age where 79% of Australians are smartphone users and 81% of consumers research a product online before buying (Deloitte 2015), having a digital presence is essential to starting a successful small business from home.
+In a digital age where 79% of Australians are smartphone users and 81% of consumers research a product online before buying, having a digital presence is essential to starting a successful small business from home.
 Further, most small business owners are surprised to find that the cost of maintaining a website is very affordable.

-Step 5: Consider your legal needs going forward
+6. Consider your legal needs going forward

 As your small business grows, you might need employment agreements when hiring employees or increased asset protection and decide to apply for a company registration.
 By taking our free Legal Health Check, you will be able to identify the legal gaps of your small business and keep up-to-date with all your legal obligations.